CHAPTER 3 GIANT KILLER...

 ABOUT SMALL BEGINNINGS:

-Assassins working for an ancient and secret organization of scientist are hunting a New York City antique dealer (Enoch Smalls) and a female anthropologist (Katherine Assoui) who just happen to stumble across the wrong ancient artifact.
+Assassins working for an ancient and secret organization of scientists are hunting a wisecracking antique dealer (Enoch Smalls) and an uncompromising anthropologist (Katherine Assoui) who just happened to stumble across the wrong relic at the wrong time.

-There is much at stake, as this ancient relic could either propel the world towards a new era of technological advancement or plunge it into chaos and darkness.
+There is much at stake, as this relic could either propel the world towards a new era of technological advancement or plunge it into chaos and darkness.
 Faced with this ultimate challenge to humanity’s survival, will Enoch be able quell his own demons within and rise to the occasion as man’s savior, or fall beneath the encroaching darkness…?

 Bryant Perkins originally began his writing career as a news reporter, writing dozens of articles for The New York Times Student Journalism Institute, Xenia Daily Gazette, and Lancaster Eagle Gazette.
 However, it was his love of Science Fiction that lead him to write his first short story - Where Gods Go - in 2001, a story about what happens when alien prisoners have to clear their names after being wrongfully convicted of genocide.